cabforum/smime/SBR.md

 2.	**From a digital identity document**

-If digital identity documents (such as passports or national ID cards including a chip bearing digitally signed information about the holder) are used as evidence, the CA or RA SHALL only accept eMRTD digital identity documents according to ICAO 9303 part 10.
+If digital identity documents (such as government-issued passports or national ID cards including a chip bearing digitally signed information about the holder) are used to provide evidence, the CA or RA SHALL only accept eMRTD digital identity documents in compliance with ICAO 9303 part 10.

 This method does not include "eID" as described in Regulation (EU) 910/2014.

 3. **Using electronic identification schemes (eID)**

-If an eID is used as evidence, the CA or RA SHALL only accept “notified” eID schemes according to Article 9 of the [eIDAS Regulation](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=uriserv:OJ.L_.2014.257.01.0073.01.ENG) and the eID shall conform to eIDAS LoA “Substantial” or “High”.
+If an eID is used to provide evidence, the CA or RA SHALL only accept “notified” eID schemes according to Article 9 of the [eIDAS Regulation](https://eur-lex.europa.eu/eli/reg/2014/910/2024-05-20) and the eID shall conform to eIDAS LoA “Substantial” or “High”.

 The CA SHALL document and publish information describing the eID and associated eID attributes it accepts.

 4.	**From a certificate supporting a digital signature applied by the Applicant**

-If a digital signature is to be used as evidence, the CA or RA SHALL have the Applicant digitally sign the Certificate Request using a valid personal Certificate that was issued under an Approved Framework described in this section.
+If a digital signature is used to provide evidence, the CA or RA SHALL have the Applicant digitally sign the Certificate Request using a valid personal Certificate that was issued under an Approved Framework described in this section.

 Identity attributes are evidenced by the signing Certificate, not by the content of the signed document.
 The CA or RA SHALL only rely upon the signing Certificate as evidence for identity attributes if the digital signature is valid in accordance with the requirements of the relevant Approved Framework.